tensorflow/addons/.github/ISSUE_TEMPLATE/feature-request.md

 **Describe the feature and the current behavior/state.**

 **Relevant information**
+- Have you read the requirements for new contributions in [`CONTRIBUTING.md`](https://github.com/tensorflow/addons/blob/master/CONTRIBUTING.md#requirements-for-new-contributions-to-the-repository)? (yes/no):
 - Are you willing to contribute it (yes/no):
 - Are you willing to maintain it going forward? (yes/no):
 - Is there a relevant academic paper? (if so, where):